boyserk84/tpn_detection_system/README.md

-Security Detection IOT System with Tessel and PubNub
+IOT: Security Detection System with Tessel and PubNub
 =====================================================
 This work is the result of PubNub/Tessel Hackathon on 10/25/2014 in SF.
-Feel free to use this piece code in anyway you like.
+Feel free to use this piece of code in anyway you would like.
 However, use it as your own risk.
 No guarantee is provided.

 Overview:
 ------------
 - This contains a basic framework for informing clients of any unusual sound and light pattern in the environment.
+- This is fully integrated with PubNub and Tessel.
+Basic functionality should be there for you to build anything on top of it.

 Example of applications
 -------------------------